Teach Better or Show Smarter? On Instructions and Exemplars in Automatic Prompt Optimization: Implementation Details

 \item \textbf{OPRO}: we adapt the official implementation available at \url{https://github.com/google-deepmind/opro}.
-At each optimization step, we follow the authors by asking the optimizer model to generate 8 candidate prompts, and we budget for 4 steps.
+At each optimization step, we follow the authors by asking the optimizer model to generate 8 candidate prompts and we budget for 4 steps.

 \item \textbf{ProTeGi}: We use the official implementation available at \url{https://github.com/microsoft/LMOps}.
-We set the initial prompt to the seed prompt and always use the entire validation set to generate the ``gradients'' (i.e., we use no mini-batching).
+We set the initial prompt to the seed prompt, and we always use the entire validation set to generate the ``gradients'' (i.e., we use no mini-batching).
 We set the number of newly proposed instructions per optimization step to 8, where half of them come from ``gradients'' (i.e., new instructions generated by using the optimizer model to critique past mistakes made by the target model) and the other half come from ``Monte Carlo samples'' which are paraphrased/rewritten variants of the past prompts by the optimizer model.
 We again allow for 4 generations of mutations.

 \item \textbf{PromptAgent}: We use the official implementation at \url{https://github.com/XinyuanWangCS/PromptAgent}.
-We set the initial prompt to the seed prompt using the default Monte Carlo Tree Search algorithm and set the number of maximum iterations to 32 to be consistent with the other methods described above. \end{itemize}
+We set the initial prompt to the seed prompt and use the default Monte Carlo Tree Search algorithm and set the number of maximum iterations to 32 to be consistent with the other methods described above. \end{itemize}

 \paragraph{Computational Resources.} All experiments conducted in this work are accessible via public APIs where the underlying LLMs are hosted from the server side.
-The client machine has no computational resource requirement except that one can access Google Colab and run Python 3.10.
+There is no computational resource requirement on the client machine except that one can access Google Colab and run Python 3.10.

 \paragraph{Datasets.} As discussed briefly in \S\ref{subsec:experimental_setup}, we rely on existing assets to perform experiments.
 Both the BIG-Bench Hard (BBH) dataset and the MMLU dataset we used are licensed under the MIT License (BBH: \url{https://github.com/suzgunmirac/BIG-Bench-Hard/blob/main/LICENSE}; MMLU: \url{https://github.com/hendrycks/test/blob/master/LICENSE}).